truthcoin/www.truthcoin.info/_posts/2021-10-15-security-budget-ii-mm.md

 ### E. Tragedy of the Commons

 By now, it is well known, that an unrestricted blocksize leads to a commons problem.
+(Which is: who will run the nodes?
+Who will store/serve all of this data?)

-But if BL1Txn P is stubbornly low, then (low blocksize + no merged mining) also leads to a commons problem.
-In the low-P case it is the commons problem of insecure hashrate.
+But if BL1Txn P is stubbornly low, then (low blocksize + no merged mining) *also* leads to a commons problem (a different one): the commons problem of insecure hashrate.

 Hence...